 What would you rather buy: a $72 printer and $20 mouse bundle, or the same printer for $92 and get the mouse for free?

 No, this isn’t a trick question.

-Researchers conducted a study with university students in December of 2013 that found the students were close to two times more likely to buy the deal package ($92 printer+free mouse) than the bundle ($72 printer+$20 mouse).
+Psychological research found the students were close to two times more likely to buy the deal package ($92 printer+free mouse) than the bundle ($72 printer+$20 mouse).

 4. Sensory Perception Bias

-As ecommerce marketers, we can’t spray smells through our customers’ computer screens to increase sales like cosmetics departments can.
+As e-commerce marketers, we can’t spray smells through our customers’ computer screens to increase sales like cosmetics departments can.